grafana/loki/docs/sources/configuration/_index.md

 ### Use environment variables in the configuration

-You can use environment variable references in the config file to set values that need to be configurable during deployment.
+You can use environment variable references in the configuration file to set values that need to be configurable during deployment.
 To do this, use:

 ```